 The finding that dollar risk is not priced whereas global dollar risk is sheds light upon how heterogeneous exposures to global shocks help explain the cross-section of foreign exchange returns.
-Despite my early confirmation of Verdelhan's finding that a large amount of exchange rate fluctuations are explained by average changes in the dollar, I find here that it is only the global component that matters, namely risks that are purged of US-specific risk.
-This is surprising as we would expect a risk factor that contains more information to have a higher likelihood of being significantly priced in the cross-sections.
+Despite my early confirmation of Verdelhan's (2018) finding that a large amount of exchange rate fluctuations are explained by average changes in the dollar, I find here that it is only the global component, namely risks that are purged of US-specific risk, that matters for pricing the cross-section.
+This is surprising as we would expect a risk factor that contains more information to have a higher likelihood of being significantly priced in the cross-section.
+Note however that Lustig, Roussanov, and Verdelhan (2011) show that the dollar factor is akin to a level factor as all currencies load onto it equally.
+It is not surprising then that it contains no significant pricing power as there is no heterogeneity in exposure to this risk factor, so it should not account for the cross-sectional heterogeneity in returns.
+On the other hand, the global component of this factor should be differentially loaded upon as shown by Verdelhan (2018), allowing an assessment of its risk pricing and relevance for the cross-section of exchange rate returns.